francescomari/gemini/README.md

 # Gemini

 Yet another library for Gemini servers.
-See the [documentation](https://pkg.go.dev/github.com/francescomari/gemini)
+See the [documentation](https://pkg.go.dev/github.com/francescomari/gemini) of this library, or read more about the [Gemini specifications](https://geminiprotocol.net/).

 ## Examples